kaiju/nix-config/README.md

 }
 ```

- As my configuration grew and I added more systems, I quickly tired of the amount of attrset boilerplate I repeated for each system.
+As my configuration grew and I added more systems, I got tired of the amount of attrset boilerplate I repeated for each system.
 I decided to abstract it in my own `nixosSystem` ([lib/nixosSystem.nix](lib/nixosSystem.nix)) function that applies a common configuration pattern across all systems.

- The `nixosSystem` function wraps `nixpkgs.lib.nixosSystem` and passes in NixOS modules common to all systems such as [Home Manager](https://github.com/nix-community/home-manager), the base configuration module, and nixpkgs overlays as well as appropriate modules from the `hardware/` and `hosts/` directories.
+The `nixosSystem` function wraps `nixpkgs.lib.nixosSystem` and passes in NixOS modules common to all systems such as [Home Manager](https://github.com/nix-community/home-manager), the base configuration module, and nixpkgs overlays as well as appropriate modules from the `nixos/targets/` and `nixos/hosts/` directories.

+I typically build system configurations on a single machine and deploy them to other hosts:

+`# nixos-rebuild switch --flake '.#<host>' --target-host <hostname> --use-remote-sudo`

+## Building Home Configuration

+[Home Manager](https://github.com/nix-community/home-manager) has support for building home configurations from `homeConfigurations` flake outputs.
+This is handy for deploying my home configuration on non-NixOS hosts like WSL & OSX.

+`# home-manager switch --flake '.#<profile>'`